The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Miradouro das Portas do Sol in Lisbon

 You can also of course just wander the streets of this colorful and historic neighborhood.
-If you're looking for a good Alfama walking tour, this 3-hour one covers all the highlights, and this one combines a walking tour with an evening Fado show.
+If you're looking for a good Alfama walking tour, this 3-hour one covers all the highlights and has 7000+ good reviews.

 Where to eat today: